OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 $ setprop wrap.com.foo.bar LD_PRELOAD=/data/local/tmp/libpreload.so
 ```

-> In the latest Android versions, you need to disable the SELinux to make LD_PRELOAD work, as the library to be preloaded may not have SELinux context assigned.
+> In the latest Android versions, you need to disable the SELinux to make LD_PRELOAD work, which may require root, as the library to be preloaded may not have SELinux context assigned.

 #### Dynamic Instrumentation